danielschranz/codility-exercises/05-prefixsums/genomic-range-query/README.md

-Test setup with Mocha, Chai and ES2015.
-Also includes Lodash by default.

 ## Exercise
 A DNA sequence can be represented as a string consisting of the letters A, C, G and T, which correspond to the types of successive nucleotides in the sequence.
 Each nucleotide has an impact factor, which is an integer.
 Nucleotides of types A, C, G and T have impact factors of 1, 2, 3 and 4, respectively.
 You are going to answer several queries of the form: What is the minimal impact factor of nucleotides contained in a particular part of the given DNA sequence?